 In August 1996, retired pastor Eugene Roeder, living in Auburn, CA, became our interim pastor until February 1997.
 The congregation called Pastor Alan Sommer who arrived at Light of the Hills in February 1997.

-The congregation continued to grow in numbers and planning for a new church started in earnest during 1996.
+In the meantime, the congregation had continued to grow in numbers and planning for a new church had started in earnest in 1996.
 Plans were developed and a search for a site for the new church began.
 The Lord surely guided the congregation during this time, clearing many hurdles involving site location, financing, and design.
 An ideal location became available just as a parcel owned by the CA-NV-HI District proved to be unusable due to environmental problems.
 Similarly, the design of our church was finalized by the Long Range Planning Committee and approved by the voters.
 A local contractor, specializing in the steel building construction that the congregation desired, was awarded the construction job.
 Ground was broken in November, 1998.
 Heavy rains prevented the start of construction until May 1999.
 The present church building was completed in mid-September 1999.
 A joyous dedication service was held on the afternoon of September 26, 1999.

 In July 2000, a Director of Youth and Family Ministry position was established to further serve our mission.
-Most recently, Annie Tiberg served as director of Youth and Family Ministry from 2007 until 2014.
+Most recently, Annie Tiberg served as director of Youth and Family Ministry from 2007 until 2014, when she accepted a call to Christ Greenfield Lutheran Church in Gilbert, AZ.